+After several months of executing and confirming the respective obligations and conditions precedent contained in the BCA, as well as concluding the remaining negotiations, HLAG announced the closing of its merger with UASC on May 24, 2017, the same date on which the Company communicated this material event to the SVS.
 As a result, the combined entity HLAG became the fifth largest container shipping company in the world with total transport capacity of 1.6 million TEUs and annual volumes of around 10 million TEUs.
-HLAG expects this merger to generate annual synergies of US\$435 million, which will be offset by the non-recurring costs from the merger and subsequent integration of both companies during the second half of 2017.
-However, a significant portion of these synergies will be realized in 2018 and the full amount will be reached in 2019.
+HLAG also announced that it expects this merger to generate synergies of US\$435 million per year, which may be offset by the non-recurring costs from the merger and subsequent integration of both companies during the second half of 2017.
+However, a significant portion of these synergies will be realized in 2018 and the full amount will be reached in 2019 (i.e. less than a year and a half after closing).

-HLAG's combined fleet (post-merger) includes 230 container ships.
-It is considered one of the industry's most modern and most efficient fleets with an average vessel age of only 7.2 years and an average size of around 6,840 TEUs, which has almost 30% more capacity than the average of the industry's 15 largest shipping lines (5,280 TEUs).
-The combined fleet's new profile is the foundation for a very large portion of its estimated synergies, which are based on optimizing the new configuration of the combined entity's vessels and services, harnessing cost advantages for mobilized space and more efficiently using the new fleet.
+Upon closing, HLAG's combined fleet included 230 container ships.
+It is considered one of the industry's most modern and most efficient fleets with an average vessel age of only 7.2 years and an average size of 6,840 TEUs, which has almost 30% more capacity than the average of the industry's 15 largest shipping lines (5,280 TEUs).
+The combined fleet's new profile is the foundation for a very large portion of its estimated synergies, which are based on optimizing the new configuration of the combined entity's vessels and services, harnessing cost advantages for mobilized space and more efficiently using the new fleet, mainly along East-West routes to and from Asia (Far East).